Use Python and Chrome to Take Webpage Screenshots

 Optimize the Screenshot Image

-Now that we have our screenshot PNG we should optimize it to save some file size.
-We’ll use the optimize-images module.
-In the documentation, there are some configurations you can play with to get better compression.
-I just leave them on default.
-I generally save about 10-15% of file size.
-Once again be sure to change the destination path in the code.
-We will use a 20-second delay to make sure the file is ready before continuing.
+Now that we have the PNG screenshot, optimize it to reduce file size.
+We’ll use the optimize-images tool.
+The documentation lists configuration options you can try for stronger compression; I leave the defaults and typically see about 10–15% savings.
+Again, update the destination path in the code.
+This step uses a 20-second delay to ensure the optimized file is ready before continuing.

 stream = os.popen("optimize-images /PATH_TO_DESTINATION/" + name + "_op_" + getdate + ".png")